devpilotX/laugh-tale/README.md

 Spec 29.10 asks this file to state the problem, the constraints, the three hardest decisions, and the measured numbers with the method that produced them.
 That is what follows.

-## The problem

-DonutSMP-shaped survival servers are popular and structurally broken: donor tiers sell advantage, dual currencies hyperinflate, crates are gambling, and griefing drives players away.
-LaughTail keeps the shape and fixes the incentives.
-The commercial model is a single uniform access fee, which Mojang's Commercial Usage Guidelines permit and which makes pay-to-win impossible by construction rather than by policy.

 ## The constraints

 | Constraint | Value |